Magnetization: Demagnetization

 Demagnetization is the reduction or elimination of magnetization.
 One way to do this is to heat the object above its Curie temperature, where thermal fluctuations have enough energy to overcome exchange interactions, the source of ferromagnetic order, and destroy that order.
 Another way is to pull it out of an electric coil with alternating current running through it, giving rise to fields that oppose the magnetization.

 One application of demagnetization is to eliminate unwanted magnetic fields.
 For example, magnetic fields can interfere with electronic devices such as cell phones or computers, and with machining by making cuttings cling to their parent.

+A third, more recently discovered method is ultrafast demagnetization, which uses intense, femtosecond laser pulses.
+Unlike heating above the Curie temperature, this process is extremely fast (occurring in less than a picosecond) and is considered a non-equilibrium process.
+The laser pulse deposits energy directly into the material's electrons.
+This energy is then rapidly transferred to the spin system through mechanisms like electron-magnon scattering, causing the magnetic order to collapse long before the material's lattice has had time to heat up significantly.
+This phenomenon is a key area of research for developing future high-speed magnetic data storage and spintronic devices.